Explore other majors & minors

 3. We publish an expanding list of print and online journals, including Catch, the oldest continuously published student literary journal in the country (and one of the most renowned; in 2014 it won the National Program Directors' Prize from the Association of Writers and Writing Programs).

 4. We write with a sense of urgency.
+We devour language.
+We fine-tune and start fires with it.
 We think good writing can change lives, or save the world, or at least offer proof that you are not alone on this planet.

 5. We try to be creative human beings, with and without language.
-We cook meals together, we get spontaneous together, we bring art into the community, we bring the community into our art.
+Together, we cook meals, bring art into the community and the community into our art.
+We believe in spontaneity and collaboration.

 6. We're good at being humble, but we'll go ahead and admit that we think we're one of the most active, accomplished undergraduate writing programs in the country.
 (By coincidence, Poets & Writers magazine agrees.)